nfrance-conseil/zeplic/README.md

 **Tested on FreeBSD**

-## Process

-1. Get clone dataset
-2. Destroy clone dataset
-3. Get dataset (called in JSON file)
-4. Destroy dataset (disable)
-5. Create dataset if it does not exist
-6. Save the last #Retain(JSON file) snapshots
-7. Create a new snapshot
-8. Create a clone of last snapshot
-9. Rollback of last snapshot (disable)

 ## Utils

-- System logging daemon.
+1. Run syslog service
+2. Read JSON configuration file
+3. Check datasets enabled
+4. ZFS functions...
+  4.1.
+Destroy an existing clone
+  4.2.
+Select datasets
+  4.3.
+Destroy dataset (disable)
+  4.4.
+Create dataset if it does not exist
+  4.5.
+Create a new snapshot
+  4.6.
+Save the last #Retain(JSON file) snapshots
+  4.7.
+Create a backup snapshot
+  4.8.
+Create a clone of last snapshot (optional function) 4.9.
+Rollback of last snapshot (optional function)

 ## How can you use it?

-First, clone this repository into `$GOPATH/src/github.com/nfrance-conseil/zeplic` and export your `$GOBIN`.
+First, clone this repository into `$GOPATH/src/zeplic` and export your `$GOBIN`.
+After, make `go install`.
 The next step is to configure **zeplic**:

 ### Configuration